-To construct such an experiment, it is mandatory that we eliminate, as much as possible, all extraneous sources of variance and adopt an absolute measure for the AC behavior (Lantz, Luke, & May, 1994).
+To construct such an experiment, it is mandatory that we eliminate, as much as possible, all extraneous sources of variance and adopt an absolute measure for the AC behavior (Lantz, Luke, and May, 1994).
 We can reduce one source of variance by considering what constitutes a good target in an AC experiment.
-Delanoy (1988) reported a survey of the literature for successful AC experiments and categorized the target material according to perceptual, psychological, and physical characteristics.
-Except for trends related to dynamic, multisensory targets, she was unable to observe systematic correlations of AC quality with her target categories.
+Delanoy (1988) reported on a survey of the literature for successful AC experiments and categorized the target material according to perceptual, psychological and physical characteristics.
+Except for trends related to dynamic, multi-sensory targets, she was unable to observe systematic correlations of AC quality with her target categories.

 Watt (1988) examined the target question from a theoretical perspective.
 She concluded that the "best" AC targets are those that are meaningful, have emotional impact, and contain human interest.
-Those targets that have physical features that stand out from their backgrounds or contain movement, novely, and incongruity are also good targets.
+Those targets that have physical features that stand out from their backgrounds or contain movement, novelty, and incongruity are also good targets.

 In trying to understand these findings and develop a methodology for target selection for process-oriented research, we have constructed a metaphor.
 Figure 1 shows three conceptual domains that contribute to the variability in AC experiments.
 The engineering metaphor of source, transmission, and detector allows us to assign known contributors to the variance in specific domains.
-Without controlling or understanding these sources, interpreting the results from process-oriented research is problematical, if not impossible.
+Without controlling

-that these terms are more naturally descriptive of the observables and are neutral in that they do not imply mechanisms.
+^{} The Cognitive Sciences Laboratory has adopted the term anomalous mental phenomena instead of the more widely known psi.
+Likewise, we use the terms anomalous cognition and anomalous perturbation for ESP and PK, respectively.
+We have done so because we believe that these terms are more naturally descriptive of the observables and are neutral in that they do not imply mechanisms.
 These new terms will be used throughout this paper.